-(criminal, select civil, and investigative) against the ULF, which has significantly increased the identification of suspects within major investigations.
+IAFIS, only newly established criminal events performed a cascaded or reverse search against the ULF to identify new suspects within unsolved investigations.
+The NGI System cascades nearly all incoming biometric events (criminal, select civil, and investigative) against the ULF, which has significantly increased the identification of suspects within major investigations.

-In FY 2013, NGI added the National Palm Print System containing over 20 million images, and the Interstate Photo System (IPS), as well as new services, such as rapid mobile searches, facial recognition, and Rap Back.
+In FY 2013, NGI added the National Palm Print System containing over 20 million images, and the Interstate Photo System (IPS), as well as new services, such as rapid mobile searches, facial recognition, and Rap Back, a service which is designed to assist federal, state, and local agencies in the continuous vetting of individuals in a position of trust.
 The IPS, through Facial Recognition, now provides ways to search over 26 million criminals' photos - data the FBI has collected for decades - and generates a list of ranked candidates to be used as potential investigative leads by authorized agencies, adding another way biometrics can be used as an investigative tool.